joewalp/Jugglebot/environments/README.md

   are available for arm64.
 - Demonstrate ROS2 Foxy startup in Ubuntu for arm64.
-- Build a minimal ROS app that uses the Jugglebot fork of Yasmin to provide a demo testbed for example code that doesn't have robot hardware dependencies.
+- Build a minimal ROS app that uses the Jugglebot fork of Yasmin to provide a testbed for example code that doesn't have robot hardware dependencies.
 - Demonstrate how to use VSCode for Windows to connect to a Linux environment over ssh and to run a unit test in that remote environment.
 - On a Windows 11 machine with an Nvidia GPU, demonstrate passthrough of Cuda